 Science Olympiad is a nation-wide competition where teams of 15 students representing their school work throughout the year to build, study, and experiment.
 There are invitational competitions (for practice) and a regional, state, and national level competition near the end of the school year, during which students show off what they've learned all year by competing with other schools.
 There are 23 events to compete in, and each event requires 2-3 students to represent the entire team.
 The team who does best overall in all 23 events wins the competition.
-Our goal for next season is to get to Nationals!
+This year, there are a few different models depending on COVID-19 restrictions for our district and state.
+Two possibilities are Satellite SO which would mean in person competitions with all events, or Mini SO which means we would only compete in events that could be done virtually.
+Despite all the changes, our goal for next season is still to get to Nationals!
 We got this!

 We have been a Science Olympiad team since 1987.
-Our team is very active in helping to coach Slauson Middle School's Science Olympiad, and helped them get to Nationals both last and this year.
-We are currently on our off-season. :)
+Our team is very active in helping to coach Slauson Middle School's Science Olympiad, and helped them get to Nationals in 2018, 2019, 2021, and 2022.

 Check out these articles on our team: